How do I create a group assignment in Bongo?

 Bongo

-NOTE: The AI Feedback tool is is enabled for each Bongo assignment by default.
-This feature may not work well for students speaking in accented English, or who are neurodiverse.
+NOTE: The AI Feedback tool is is enabled by default for each Bongo assignment.
+This feature may not work well for students speaking in accented English or who are neurodiverse.

 For these reasons ETS strongly recommends that you turn AI Feedback off.